xiaohw7/cgmoi/README.md

       * Lengths are obtained from datasheets in OneDrive and calculations based on the information in datasheets.
       * To obtain z-coordinate of CG, rotate satellite by 90 degrees and undergo same calculations to obtain z-coordinate.
       * Code outputs coordinate of CG with reference to axis above and in millimeters.
-      * ***Note: resultant x-axis values from calculations are opposite to the above axis shown in image.
-If location of CG moves upwards closer position B, x coordinate of CG becomes more positive.***

 3. Finding Moment Of Inertia